Introducing Tin Whistle

 Students will need to have a standard ‘D’ tin whistle before the start of the course.
 We recommend the Waltons ‘Mellow D’ whistle, which has a wider bore than standard tin whistles, making it easier to play without overblowing.

-Introducing Tin Whistle is one of the New School’s group courses.
+Summer Introducing Tin Whistle is one of the New School’s group courses.
 We also offer private tin whistle lessons for students of all ages and skill levels.
 See Traditional • Folk • World Instruments Tuition for more information.

 A video demonstration of some techniques covered in the course: